fledo/rule/README.md

 # rule
 Pass commands to iptables and create firewall rules with a simple syntax.

+## Examples

+Add a rule to allow inbound tcp port 22.

+    rule in tcp 22

+Allow outbound tcp 80 and tcp 443:

+    rule out tcp 80,443

+Allow incoming tcp port 1521 from specific sources:

+    rule in tcp 1521 accept 10.0.0.2,10.0.0.4

+Allow outgoing tcp to port 80, 443 and 5000 to 5050 to a specific subnet:

+    rule out tcp 80,443,5000:5050 accept 192.168.0.0/24

+Enable/Disable logging:

+    rule log

+Remove all rules and apply default set:

+    rule flush

+Set output policy to drop:

+    rule policy output drop

 ## Help

 For further information, run `rule help [command]`.